cncf-tags/container-device-interface/README.md

 # CDI - The Container Device Interface

+**NOTE:** The API for injecting CDI devices that existed at `github.com/container-orchestrated-devices/container-device-interface/pkg` has been removed.
+Users of this API should migrate to the one at `github.com/container-orchestrated-devices/container-device-interface/pkg/cdi` as this is actively maintained.

 ## What is CDI?

 CDI (Container Device Interface), is a [specification](SPEC.md), for container runtimes, to support third party devices.